yairgd/yairgd.github.io/content/post/eclipse_for_embedded.md

 ---
-title : "Ecpise with CMake project on windows" description : "create an eclipse setup from CMake for embedded project" tags :
+title : "Eclipse with CMake project on windows" description : "create an eclipse setup from CMake for embedded project" tags :
  - "eclipse"